 Mark the letter A, B, C or D on your answer sheet to indicate the word(s) CLOSEST in meaning to the underlined word(s) in each of the following questions.

-Question 19 :Mai making crafts, especially bracelets.
+Question 19 :Mai enjoys making crafts, especially bracelets.

 A. adores